-23 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault
+22 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault

 Investigators have also not yet identified who or what is behind the attack that took the systems offline, but the Texas Department of Information Resources says the evidence so far points to "one single threat actor."

 Elliott Sprehe, a spokesman for the department, said he was "not aware" of any of the cities having paid the undisclosed ransom sought by hackers.
 He said the areas impacted are predominantly rural.
+The department initially put the number of cities attacked at 23.

 Two cities so far have come forward to say their computer systems were affected.
-Officials in Borger in the Texas Panhandle, said the attack has impacted city business and financial operations.
+Officials in Borger in the Texas Panhandle, said the attack has affected city business and financial operations.
 Birth and death certificates are not available online, and the city can't accept utility payments from any of its 13,25o residents.
 "Responders have not yet established a time-frame for when full, normal operations will be restored," city officials said.

-Keene, Texas, a city of some 6,100 people outside of Fort Worth, was also hit, officials announced.
+Keene, Texas, a city of some 6,100 people outside Fort Worth, was also hit, officials announced.
 The city's government is also unable to process utility payments.

+Keene Mayor Gary Heinrich told NPR that the hackers broke into the information technology software used by the city and managed by an outsourced company, which he said also supports many of the other municipalities targeted.

 Experts say that while government agencies have increasingly been hit by cyberattacks, simultaneously targeting nearly two dozen cities represents a new kind of cyberassault.